Learn more about Civil Air Patrol’s Cadet program.

 What uniforms do cadets wear?

 Upon completing Achievement 1 and becoming a Cadet Airman, cadets qualify for the Curry Blues Voucher, which covers some of the costs of the Air Force-style blue uniform.
-Therefore, we suggest you obtain BDUs or ABUs first, and then use the Curry Blues Voucher to obtain your “blues.”
+Therefore, we suggest you obtain ABUs first, and then use the Curry Blues Voucher to obtain your “blues.”

 How do cadets obtain uniforms?